tgrosinger/advanced-tables-obsidian/README.md

 forum post](https://forum.obsidian.md/t/monospace-font-in-the-editor/648/10)
 for steps on switching your editor to a monospaced font.

-Leverages the excellent [mte-kernel](https://github.com/susisu/mte-kernel) to do the heavy lifting.

 **Note:** The Obsidian API is still in early alpha and this plugin may break at any time!

 ## How to use